antonOO/SmartBot/README.md

 ## To install Sobot:

 1. Clone the repository to a directory of your choice.
-2. Install dependencies in `requirements.txt` (if install failed exec. `python apt-get install python3-dev` and try again)
+2. Install dependencies in `requirements.txt` (if install failed exec. `sudo apt-get install python3-dev` and try again)
 3. Create a [Slack App] (https://api.slack.com/slack-apps) / an account is required.
 4. When the app is created, click it, and select OAuth & Permissions, from the Features tab.
 5. Add a new Redirect url, which is the following - `http://127.0.0.1:8000/slack/oauth/`